micromaomao/blog/content/cmake-bsg/en.md

 But it does have the advantage of being available nearly everywhere - you can expect people to have cmake installed on their Linux machine, and just tell then to `cmake . && make`.

 Maybe someone could make yet another build system that is both easy to use and flexible?
-(I'm also waiting for a replacement for $\TeX$)
+(I'm also waiting for a replacement for <tex>\TeX</tex> for typesetting documents).